Arthur-Milchior/anki-Multiple-Windows/README.md

 window which is already opened, you'll see a message error.
 It should not create real trouble.
 Please report otherwise.

-All opened «AddCards» must have the same note type.
-This is a big restriction, which I hope to be able to solve.

 ## Internal
 This may only works with windows which uses aqt's dialog manager.
 In general, they are big windows, whose have no direct effect on the